Academic Master

 Lack of Security

-Infrastructure absence
+Infrastructure Absence

-Lack of Stable Economy
+Lack of a Stable Economy

 Job Satisfaction